Mental Health related deaths

 Coventry and Warwickshire Partnership N…

-Concerns summary Despite a known risk of ligature points on patient bedroom doors and identification of door top alarms as a solution, these crucial safety measures have not been implemented in a psychiatric unit for over 42 months.
+Concerns summary (AI summary) Despite a known risk of ligature points on patient bedroom doors and identification of door top alarms as a solution, these crucial safety measures have not been implemented in a psychiatric unit for over 42 months.

 Matthew Lynch